This page will contain up to date information as it becomes available on the requirements of the proposed amendment rules as they affect:

 - prospective applicants for extended rights of audience in relation to process and requirements.

-The Amendment Rules amend Rule C4 in relation to the process and criteria for granting both civil and criminal extended rights of audience and require mandatory CPD for all Solicitor Advocates.
+Rule C4 has been amended in relation to the process and criteria for granting both civil and criminal extended rights of audience and requires mandatory CPD for all Solicitor Advocates.
 Read the content of the Amendment Rules here.

 The draft Amendment Rules were shared with the AGM in 2017, approved by the Lord President in 2018 and Scottish Ministers (following consultation with the Competition and Markets Authority) in 2019.

 The amendment to Practice Rule C4.2 comes into operation on 1 January 2020.
 The amendments require that applicants seeking criminal extended rights of audience will require to undertake an introductory course prior to application and applications for admission onto the course of training will be sifted by the Rights of Audience Sub-Committee.
-Further detail on the new process can be found here.
+Further detail on the new process can be found here in relation to the criminal process and this will equally apply to the civil process from 1 July 2020.

 The mandatory Solicitor Advocate CPD requirements will come into effect on 1 December 2019.
 This constitutes a formal CPD requirement.
 The CPD pages explain the requirements in more detail.
 Please also read the guidance to accompany the CPD requirement for solicitor advocates.